For the 2025 school year, there is 1 public high school serving 614 students in 28651, NC.

 ÎÛÎÛÂþ» high school in zipcode 28651 have an average math proficiency score of 92% (versus the North Carolina public high school average of 58%), and reading proficiency score of 52% (versus the 58% statewide average).
 High schools in 28651, NC have an average ranking of 8/10, which is in the top 30% of North Carolina public high schools.

-ÎÛÎÛÂþ» high school in zipcode 28651 have a Graduation Rate of 82%, which is less than the North Carolina average of 85%.
+ÎÛÎÛÂþ» high school in zipcode 28651 have a Graduation Rate of 87%, which is more than the North Carolina average of 86%.

 Minority enrollment is 21% of the student body (majority Hispanic), which is less than the North Carolina public high school average of 55% (majority Black and Hispanic).